A Dallas Cowboys football blog

 Inside The Numbers for Dallas Cowboys vs Los Angeles Rams

-The Cowboys and fans, shouldn't treat this game as a throwaway though, because every game matters in the NFL and they haven't played well enough over the last three weeks to treat any game like it doesn't matter.
-With two NFC East games to finish the season, you can't take any game for granted because we've seen some weird things happen in those NFC East games.
-And the Cowboys lost to the Jets, so just because the and the are reeling, those games aren't gimmes by any stretch of the imagination.
+The Cowboys and fans, shouldn’t treat this game as a throwaway though, because every game matters in the NFL and they haven’t played well enough over the last three weeks to treat any game like it doesn’t matter.
+With two NFC East games to finish the season, you can’t take any game for granted because we’ve seen some weird things happen in those NFC East games.
+And the Cowboys lost to the Jets, so just because the Philadelphia Eagles and the Washington Redskins are reeling, those games aren’t gimmes by any stretch of the imagination.

 The other, and more recent, loss to the Rams was the 30-22 defeat they suffered in the divisional round of the playoffs last January.
-The Cowboys will be hoping for redemption from that playoff ouster that saw both the offense and the struggle in the first half before rallying to get the game close at the end.
+The Cowboys will be hoping for redemption from that playoff ouster that saw both the offense and the defense struggle in the first half before rallying to get the game close at the end.

 This is a huge game for both teams.
 Let’s dig in.